GaryHostt/BigQueryIntegration/Part2.md

 During the walkthrough, relevant instructions will be UNDER the picture they correlate with.

-Below is the python script file we will be using, you will configure the authorization header and url to work with your OIC environment:
+Below is the python script file we will be using, you will configure the authorization header and url to work with your OIC environment; it was inspired by [this workshop.](https://github.com/GaryHostt/sampeIoTData)

 ```
 import json